arviz-devs/arviz/README.md

 # ArviZ

 ArviZ (pronounced "AR-_vees_") is a Python package for exploratory analysis of Bayesian models.
-Includes functions for posterior analysis, model checking, comparison and diagnostics.
+Includes functions for posterior analysis, data storage, model checking, comparison and diagnostics.

 ### ArviZ in other languages
 ArviZ also has a Julia wrapper available [ArviZ.jl](https://arviz-devs.github.io/ArviZ.jl/stable/).